 We recommend that all users establish a regular backup routine, whether that is daily, weekly or monthly.
-The Essential Forms installer generates a backup when the Judicial Council CD is run every January and July.
+The Essential Forms installer generates a backup when the Judicial Council update is run every January and September.
 Those backups are stored in the Release Backups folder inside the Data folder.
 If you set up automatic backup software make sure the entire Essential Forms Data folder gets backed up.
 We have a backup tool built into the program so you can manually backup your database by clicking File, then Backup Data, and designating a location to save the backup (.efx) file.

 What comes over with the Legal Solutions Plus import?

 When you import Legal Solutions data, only the client and matter information import.
 Legal Solutions Plus forms are saved in a format which is not compatible with that of Essential Forms and cannot be imported.

 We all have our own clients on each workstation.
 Is it possible to merge the separate databases?